 The table below shows the results of a linear regression.
 At first glance, the regression seems to make sense.
 People who said they like Nothing have got a much lower NPS, which is as we would expect.
 But, there is actually a problem here.
 The goal of driver analysis is to understand how experiences with the company influence attitude towards the company, where NPS is a measurement of that attitude.
 The categories of Nothing, I like them, and Everything aren't actually experiences at all.
 Rather, they are attitudes.
 So, the regression we have is meaningless, as it currently tells us that how much people like their cell phone carrier predicts their attitude to their cell phone carrier, which is tautological.

-The solution to the tautology is to remove the predictors that are attitudes, which gives the model below.
+The solution to the tautology is to remove the predictors, which are attitudes, which gives the model below.
 I've also removed Other as it is really a grab-bag of other things and thus uninterpretable.

 Checking all the standard things